carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/bugprone-forwarding-reference-overload.rst

 constructors.
 We suppress warnings if the copy and the move constructors are both disabled (deleted or private), because there is nothing the perfect forwarding constructor could hide in this case.
-We also suppress warnings for constructors like C3 that are guarded with an ``enable_if``, assuming the programmer was aware of the possible hiding.
+We also suppress warnings for constructors like C3 and C4 that are guarded with an ``enable_if``, assuming the programmer was aware of the possible hiding.

 Background
 ----------

-For deciding whether a constructor is guarded with enable_if, we consider the default values of the type parameters and the types of the constructor parameters.
+For deciding whether a constructor is guarded with enable_if, we consider the types of the constructor parameters, the default values of template type parameters and the types of non-type template parameters with a default literal value.
 If any part of these types is ``std::enable_if`` or ``std::enable_if_t``, we assume the constructor is guarded.